GET IN TOUCH

 The Department of Revenue offers several methods for taxpayers to resolve outstanding tax balances.

-• Full Payment: Paying the total amount eliminates further interest or costs.
+• Full Payment — Paying the total amount eliminates further interest or costs.

-• Offset of Refunds: State or federal refunds may apply automatically to the debt.
+• Offset of Refunds — State or federal refunds may apply automatically to the debt.

-• Asset Sale: Taxpayers may liquidate property to satisfy part or all of the liability.
+• Asset Sale — Taxpayers may liquidate property to satisfy part or all of the liability.

-• Business Arrangements: Owners may restructure accounts to prevent further collection fees or accrued interest.
+• Business Arrangements — Owners may restructure accounts to prevent further collection fees or accrued interest.

 Tax debt requires prompt attention to prevent escalating costs and property claims.
-Addressing balances early through communication with the Department of Revenue or through structured repayment options protects both credit and ownership rights.
+Addressing balances early through communication with the Wisconsin Department of Revenue or through structured repayment options protects both credit and ownership rights.
 Understanding how tax liability develops empowers taxpayers to manage obligations effectively and maintain long-term financial stability.

-How Wisconsin Law Creates and Files Liens
+How Wisconsin Law Creates and Files Warrants

-Filing Through the County Clerk
+Warrant Filing Through the Clerk of Court

 Enforcement and Legal Authority

-Purpose of the Registry
+Purpose of the Public Filing

 How Public Access Works